 - Pelvic pain and discomfort: The baby goes down further, putting more pressure on the pelvis and thus causing pain and discomfort.
 Moreover, the head movements of the baby inside the womb will give you sharp pain in the pelvic area.

 - Lightening: With the baby moving down, the pressure from your ribs is released.
-This helps you breath easier and relieves heartburn.
+This helps you breathe easier and relieves heartburn.

 - Painful leg cramps: You might experience them especially in the night.
 To ease the pain, you can gently flex your ankle and toes back towards the shin.